 at Custom Made

-What is London Blue Topaz?
+What Is London Blue Topaz?
+The Darkest December Birthstone Variety

-London blue topaz boasts a unique, inky medium blue color.
-London blue topaz is the darkest, richest color of topaz available on the market today.
-It is called "London blue topaz" because London is the home of the largest blue topaz ever found, weighing a whopping 9,381 carats, and displayed in the UK Natural History Museum.
+London blue topaz boasts a unique, inky medium blue color that distinguishes it from other varieties.
+It represents the darkest, richest blue topaz color available on today's market.
+The name "London blue topaz" originated because London houses the largest blue topaz ever discovered—a massive 9,381 carats—displayed in the UK Natural History Museum.

 The sky blue topaz contrasts nicely with the yellow gold lever back earrings.